 This course presents an introduction to how living things interact with each other and with their surroundings.
 We explore biological phenomena at higher levels of organization, including organismal, population, community, and ecosystem ecology.
 Three hours of lecture and 3 hours of laboratory per week.
-Prerequisites: BS 1111 and BS 1113 or BS 1214.
+Prerequisite: BS 1111 and BS 1113.
 Spring, even years.